storacha/specs/w3-filecoin.md

 ### Storefront offers a piece to aggregate

-A Storefront SHOULD propagate offered pieces to Filecoin Storage Providers by forwarding them to an Aggregator.
+A [Storefront] SHOULD propagate offered pieces to Filecoin Storage Providers by forwarding them to an [Aggregator].

-The Aggregator MUST queue offered pieces for an aggregation and issue a signed receipt proving that the piece is being `pending` to be added.
+The [Aggregator] MUST queue offered pieces for an aggregation and issue a signed receipt proving that the piece is being `pending` to be added.
 The issued receipt MUST have an `fx.join` [effect] that links to a `piece/accept` task, which either succeeds with an (aggregate) inclusion proof or fails.

-If the Storefront offers a piece multiple times, the Aggregator MUST respond with a receipt that contains the _same_ result and effect(s).
+If the [Storefront] offers a piece multiple times, the [Aggregator] MUST respond with a receipt that contains the _same_ result and effect(s).

 > ℹ️ An invocation nonce MAY be used to force a piece to be included in another aggregate.

-The same Piece submitted by different Storefronts SHOULD NOT be considered a duplicate.
+The same Piece submitted by different [Storefront]s SHOULD NOT be considered a duplicate.

-After an Aggregator includes a piece in an aggregate it MUST issue a `piece/accept` receipt with a piece inclusion proof as the result.
+After an [Aggregator] includes a piece in an aggregate it MUST issue a `piece/accept` receipt with a piece inclusion proof as the result.
 The receipt MUST have an `fx.join` [effect] that links to an `aggregate/offer` task for the aggregate where piece was included.

 ```mermaid
 sequenceDiagram